Why go to Trastevere? It's Rome's cozy medieval center and a tourist favorite.

 For an aperitivo, head over to the ex car repair joint called Freni e Frizioni.
 Freni is a word you recall from the train; jerk on the red emergency handle you find near the door and the train will, if proper maintenance has been done, screech to a halt.
 It's the brakes.
 Frizioni is the clutch, which you'll see lots of folks in the little piazza in front doing while clutching inventive cocktails, many with fruit.
 It's hip, it's hot, and you can belly up to the buffet at aperitivo time.

 Since I'm not hip (but sometimes get hot) I relied on The Roman Guy to put me on the Trastevere aperitivo trail.
-It's part of their inventively boozy Rome Cocktail Tour.
+It's part of their inventively and boozy Rome Cocktail Tour.
 Recommended if you indulge and want to discover the bars Romans actually go to.
 Wandering Italy users get 5% off by using the link above.
 You can also get the discount when you take a Local Rome Food Tour in Trastevere Neighborhood to sample the neighborhood delights.
 We've taken both tours and recommend them.

 You can also go on a Roman Apertif Tour of Trastevere with locals.
 Host Gennaro has just opened Bed and Bike Trastevere in the heart of Rome and will take you around to the hot spots in his corner of the city.

 A trip to Italy wouldn't be complete without a heaping helping of the Italian "ice cream" called gelato.
 Our favorite is Fior di Luna on Via della Lungaretta, 96.
 Fantastic seasonal flavors made with organic components, no cones, just cups.
 They are also purveyors of fine chocolate: my recent chocolate, lime and pink peppercorn gelato was simply fabulous.